troycomi/snakemake-training/2_containers/README.md

 ```

 If you try to run the workflow again, snakemake will report that nothing
-needs to be done because the final target (sorted bams) already exist.
+needs to be done because the final targets (sorted bams) already exist.

 ## The .snakemake directory
 Let's take a look into the hidden `.snakemake` directory in testing: